Sharpening Handbook Logo

 Could be up to 25° included angle.

-Angle can go smaller or greater, depending on need.
+The angle can be smaller or greater, depending on your need.

 The convex grind is preferred by some as it gives a radius from which to adjust the angle of attack.
 Others say differently.
 You will need to identify which you prefer.